hieusydo/DataBackupCLI/README.md

 Simple utilities to backup data. *Why did I do this?* I couldn't find a suitable alternative: SyncToy for Win was outdated and gave weird behaviors on Windows 10; Carbon Copy Cloner for Mac was expensive for my simple use case (it's a very nice piece of software tho).

 ## Usage
-- Each folder contains the script to run in its corresponding operating system.
+- Each folder contains the script to run in its corresponding operating system (the script inside `unix` should be compatible with Mac OS and most Linux distros).
 - **Please edit the script and replace the source and destination folders.** You might be interested in modifying other parameters as well.
 - The scripts will create a **mirror** copy, i.e. destination folder will be changed to look exactly like source.